BavoDebraekeleer/cheat-sheet/General/solid.md

 ## L – LSP – Liskov Substitution Principle  ![[Pasted image 20230927162016.png|20]]

-The Liskov Substitution Principle (_LSP_) tells us that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
+The Liskov Substitution Principle (_LSP_) tells us that objects of a superclass or base class, should be replaceable with objects of its subclasses without affecting the correctness of the program.

 The OOP relation *“IS-A”* should be replaced with *“IS-REPLACABLE-WITH / IS-SUBSTITUTABLE-FOR”*.